 Sometimes, your feet can offer bigger warning signs about your health than you might realize.
 According to the Mayo Clinic, an untreated ingrown nail can lead to a serious bone infection, which could require surgery, depending on its severity.

-Mitchell shares that nail technicians can bring attention to such issues such as bunions, ingrown toenails and corns — all issues that can otherwise easily go unnoticed — so that clients can receive proper medical treatment.
+Mitchell shares that nail technicians can bring attention to such issues as bunions, ingrown toenails, and corns — all issues that can otherwise easily go unnoticed — so that clients can receive proper medical treatment.

 How to Choose a Nail Salon